 All GSICE students must participate in all of the GSICE training workshops and complete all outside work associated with them.
 Students must put in a good faith effort to work with GSICE to secure an internship placement.
 Students must also complete all evaluation exercises during and after the GSICE program.
 After completing an internship, all students will be required to turn in to GSICE a poster describing their internship.
 Additionally, if a student is still at UCSF at the time GSICE's big annual networking event, the student must participate in the GSICE seminar/poster session when it occurs.

-As of 2015, students must now also register for the GSICE course, BMS 285: GSICE Career and Professional Development Training.
-The course is graded P/NP (Pass/Not Pass) or S/U (Satisfactory/Unsatisfactory).
-A major component of the grade will be derived from attendance.
+Students register for the GSICE course, GRAD286: GSICE Career and Professional Development Training.
+The course is graded Pass/Not Pass or Satisfactory/Unsatisfactory.

-We understand that discussing the possibility of doing an internship with your PI can be very difficult and might not be received positively.
-We at GSICE are available to work through strategies to prepare you for this conversation and potential questions and concerns that might arise.
-However, it is up to the ultimate discretion of your PI and Graduate Program Director to allow you to be part of the GSICE program.
-They are not required to let you join the program.
+We understand that discussing the possibility of doing an internship with your Thesis Advisor can be very difficult and might not be received positively.
+The GSICE staff are available to work through strategies to prepare you for this conversation and potential questions and concerns that might arise.
+However, it is up to the ultimate discretion of your Thesis Advisor and Graduate Program Director to allow you to be participate in the GSICE Program.

-No. It is up to the ultimate discretion of a student's PI and Graduate Program Director to allow the student to go on an internship.
+No. It is up to the ultimate discretion of a student's Thesis Advisor and Graduate Program Director to allow the student to go on an internship.
 They are not required to let a student do an internship.

-No. While the student is on the GSICE internship, the student's stipend and health insurance will be covered either by a) the internship site (for-profit sites) or b) through a full/partial fellowship from GSICE (non-profit sites).
+No. While the student is on the GSICE internship, the costs associated with the student's stipend and health insurance should be covered by the internship organization.
+More specific information regarding student health insurance is described in the 2019 GSICE Guidebook.

 Please see the student eligibility requirements.